Sodalite: Properties, Facts and Photos

 The third image is Hackmanite being illuminated under UV light, courtesy of Ron Wolf.

-Pop-up photos: Lapis lazuli - Courtesy of Steve Blyskal.
-Obsidian Arrowhead - Courtesy of James St. John.
-Sodalite (Ontario) - Courtesy of Alan English.
+Lapis lazuli: Courtesy of Steve Blyskal.
+Obsidian arrowhead: Courtesy of James St. John.
+Sodalite (Ontario): Courtesy of Alan English.